-To modify the colors used in Lisp mode syntax coloring, use the Styles tab of the Editor tool's Preferences dialog as described in the Common LispWorks User Guide.
+To modify the colors used in Lisp mode syntax coloring, use Preferences... > Environment > Styles > Colors And Attributes as described in the LispWorks IDE User Guide.
 Adjust the settings for the styles whose names begin with "Lisp".

 4.3 Functions and definitions